What is the Ministry for Vulnerable Children, Oranga Tamariki?

-It’s a good idea to get legal advice if you need to be in Court.
+The child will be assigned a lawyer if they don’t already have one, and can request a support person to be in the courtroom with them.
+It’s a good idea to get legal advice if you (the parent) need to be in Court.
 If you cannot afford a lawyer, you may be eligible for legal aid.
-Otherwise, your local CAB can help you find a family lawyer.
+Your local CAB can help you find a family lawyer.

-It is useful to know that if you have language difficulties or are deaf, you can ask for an interpreter.
+If you have language difficulties or are deaf, you can ask for an interpreter.

 Back to top

-Can CYF take my child away?
+Can Oranga Tamariki take my child away without my consent?

 As a parent you are still the child’s guardian and have the right to be informed about important decisions about your child.